Feel65/Skyblock-Extras-Alternatives/README.md

 - [**Shitty puzzle solvers v1**](https://imgur.com/a/2xcDUBN)
 - [**Crashes v1**](https://imgur.com/a/nXh749Y)
 - [**Obfuscated to fuck**](https://imgur.com/a/41aSbvw)
-    - Context: This means we cant read the code unless we spend hours decrpyting it, meaning it is really unsafe, and also that it can hide stolen code.
-Also if you crash, no one fuckin knows why because the crashlog is just spam of iIiIiIiiIIiIiiIiIiiiIiIiIiIiiIiiiiIIIiiIiIiiIiiIiIiiIiiIiii
+    - Context: This means we cant read the code unless we spend hours decrpyting it.
+This means that the mod is really unsafe as it can do anything such as pulling a JED and no one would know.
+It also makes it very easy for Complex to hide the fact that he steals code (more on this later).
+Also if you crash, no one fuckin knows why because the crashlog is just spam of iIiIiIiiIIiIiiIiIiiiIiIiIiIiiIiiiiIIIiiIiIiiIiiIiIiiIiiIiii, but at least it becomes clear how shitty SBE is and that it's what's causing the crash.
 - [**Spams the fuck out of your logs v1**](https://imgur.com/a/xQm7jeN) (no one is going to want to help you after this)
 - [**Spams the fuck out of your logs v2**](https://imgur.com/a/zanoqTA) (i dont understand how you can fuck up this badly)
 - [**Spams the fuck out of your logs v3**](https://imgur.com/a/tFODSqR) (its not even funny anymore)